 - You might get it through your general health plan.

-- Or, in some cases, you might get it as a separate stand-alone dental plan.
+- Or, in some cases, you might have to buy a separate stand-alone dental plan.

 What will your child's dental plan cover?
 That varies from state to state.
 But many plans will cover things like:

-Remember, these are only rough estimates.
 The benefits in your state and specific plan may be different.
+Also, your plan may require you to visit an in-network dentist to get these benefits.
 Make sure you understand what dental care is covered -- and what isn't -- before you buy a plan.

 If you qualify, your child may also get dental coverage through programs like Medicaid and CHIP.
 The kinds of care also vary by state, but in general, they must include services to: